geoffrowland/moodle-editor_tinymce-chemslate/README.md

 tinymce_chemslate
 =================

-Moodle tinymce plugin for constructing chemical equations
+Moodle tinymce plugin for constructing chemical equations.

 Install this is lib/editor/tinymce/plugins and also install local_chemslate plugin visiting notification page.